Loading...

 Electricity is a unique type of energy commodity.
 Several properties differentiate it from other assets, such as natural gas and crude oil.
 For instance:

 • Electricity is fully interchangeable.
-That means one megawatt hour of electricity generated from natural gas or coal contains the same amount of energy.
+That means one megawatt hour of electricity generated from natural gas or coal contains the same energy.

 • Electricity or energy storage is expensive; that’s why it should be produced and utilized simultaneously to balance the supply and demand of electricity.